mesafoundation/mesa/src/README.md

 {
     // Optional: port that Mesa should listen on.
 Defaults to 4000
     port: number
     // Optional: namespace for Redis events.
-If you have multiple Mesa instances running on a cluster, you should use this.
-Feature currently unsupported
+If you have multiple Mesa instances running on a cluster, you should use this
     namespace: string

     // Optional: allow Mesa to use an already established HTTP server for listening